jlar0che/principles_of_web_design/README.md

 # principles_of_web_design
-Repository for Principles of Web Design Course at FMK
+Repository of files needed for Principles of Web Design Course at FMK